RustyRaptor/SolvAR-Documentation/userstories.md

 #### Constraints

-Distance to the user, if the object is too far from the user it may be impossible to receive data from the transmitter.
+Distance to the user, if the emulated object is too far from the user it represents the loss of the object.

 #### Effort Estimation